GrimaudNathan/frontend-employees-challenge/README.md

 # Exercice: Employees table

-At Riot we often have to display data as tables so the most accurate exercice for you will be to implement your own !

 In this exercice you will have to implement a table like one we have in the platform: The table showing the employees of a workspace.

 ![Untitled](./docs/design.png)